 Fig. 2 Flow chart for the preparation of Peanut Milk Custard

 To make Peanut Milk Custard , first peanut milk was boiled the custard powder was added into it.
-After the milk was boiled jaggery powder was aaded in certain amount.
+After the milk was boiled jaggery powder was added in certain amount.
 Then it was kept for cooling , garnishing and then serving.
-Once the product was develop the panel members were served for judgement by 9-point hedonic scale rating.
+Once the product was developed the panel members were served for judgement by 9-point hedonic scale rating.

 PREPARATION OF NUTRI-DENSE CHOCO BALLS